solarsailer/matthieuoger.com/_posts/2013-08-02-quote-changing-the-world.md

 ---
 layout: post
-title: Quote — Changing the world
+title: Quote — "Changing the world."
 ---

 > Could "changing the world" be a contender the most trite, overused expression of 2013?
 Recent grads seem to have adopted it en masse as their personal tagline.
 It's a nice sentiment, but it hard not to roll your eyes when every 23 year old applies it to his mobile phone app with no users that he threw together in a couple weeks.